top of page

 a living tradition

-We are the sole US branch of Sudeok-sa -- a major temple in Korea founded in the 6th century -- with an affiliation to over 400 temples and zen centers, and 12,000 monks, world-wide.
-Our founder and teacher is Hwalson Sunim, a monk who trained extensively in the US, Canada, and Korea before opening the Center at the direction of his master, Wondam Sunim.
+Detroit Zen Center is a community established in 1990.
+We are a US branch of Sudeok-sa -- a major temple in Korea founded in the 6th century -- affiliated with 400 temples and zen centers, and 12,000 monastics world-wide.
+Our founding teacher is Hwalson Sunim, a monk with extensive training in the US, Canada, and Korea.
+He opened this Zen Center at the direction of his master, Wondam Sunim.

+To explore, please attend a Sunday Guided Zen session, or another public event on the Calendar page, or take a look at our journey map page.
 We foster an urban ecological stewardship initiative site-wide: Shine One Corner.
-It features composting, recycling, reclamation, green roofs & bioretention (rain) gardens.
-Our public 'Peace Garden' is open daily, converted from a vacant lot.
+Our buildings were formerly abandoned.
+Our community models composting, recycling, reclamation, green roofs & bioretention (rain) gardens.
+The 'Peace Garden' is open daily, converted from a vacant lot that was a former disposal site for junked cars.

 bottom of page